haberdashPI/Weber.jl/docs/src/extend.md

 extensions to the same experiment.
 The [reference](extend_ref.md) provides a list of available extensions.
 Here we'll cover how to create new extensions.

-Extensions can create new methods on custom types, just like any Julia package, and this may be all that's necessary to extend Weber.
+Extensions can create new methods of existing Weber functions on custom types, just like any Julia package, and this may be all that's necessary to extend Weber.

-However, extensions also have several ways to extend the behavior of a number of methods with special extension machinery.
+However, extensions also have several ways to insert additional behavior into a number of methods via special extension machinery.

 ```@meta
 CurrentModule = Weber